diasyrmus/diasyrmus.github.io/_posts/2022-12-03-pere-ubu-and-other-matters.md

 Also a superb disquisition on the perfect butter croissant in one of the bifurcations.

 ## ATTACK BY STRATAGEM ##
-I go home and play through some music, the best being Ja'King the Divine's 手术: BLACK SUN TZU:
+I go home and play through some music, the best being Ja'King the Divine's new album *手术: BLACK SUN TZU*:

 [ATTACK BY STRATAGEM](https://youtu.be/pcaCKUajYRs).